 Let’s look at Psalm 77 together to learn what it means to lament:

 The psalmist Asaph is going through a trial that is deep and painful.
 He can’t help but cry aloud, he can’t sleep at night, his soul refuses to be comforted, he moans, and his spirit faints.
 But Asaph looks to God.
 Notice that he is not looking to retail therapy, TV watching, or ice cream binging.
 Asaph is bringing his pain to God.
 He’s voicing it out loud and not simply “praying in his heart.”
 Day and night he reaches out… and yet, it doesn’t seem to help right away.
 Does that mean he should be doing something different?
-No, Asaph is doing exactly what he needs to in this time of crisis—looking to God.
+No, Asaph is doing exactly what he needs to in this crisis.
+He is looking to God.

 Asaph knows that God is sovereign over his trial (“You hold my eyelids open”).
 He tries to think about God and His mighty works in the past and His great promises, but it doesn’t seem to work right away.